bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+1. If you were to describe semantic HTML to the next cohort of students, what would you say? - A semantic element tells you what type of content is inside.
+Exmp: <p></p> states that a paragraph goes in here.

-2. Name two big differences between `display: block;` and `display: inline;`.
+2. Name two big differences between `display: block;` and `display: inline;`. - display: block; displays content on new lines and takes up the full width of its parent, while display: inline; displays all content on one line.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? - Content, Padding, Border, Margin

-4. While using flexbox, what axis does the following property work on: `align-items: center`?
+4. While using flexbox, what axis does the following property work on: `align-items: center`? - The cross axis.

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. - git allows developers to work on the same project at a same time, allows devopers to review changes before merging them into the main repo.
+Every group of developers should use some type of version control on their projects.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.